OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 At this point, you may not know which buffers you will need, as they depend on the data available, your goal models and definitions.
 Some buffers used in the global assessments were 1km inland, 25miles inland, 1km offshore, 3nm offshore.-->

+# Starter Repository

+In the Starter Repo, you will have one main _ Prep_ folder, where you will organize and explore available data, finalize spatial boundaries, while learning the Github/Rstudio workflow.
+All files are written in _R_ (or _Rmarkdown_) language.

-# Discovering and gathering input information
+## Discovering and gathering input information

+To promote transparent communication and aid in reproducibility, it is always a good practice to record information on data sources and briefly explanation of how they are processed in the script.
+For example, you could include:

+- data source
+- data url or website
+- date accessed, contact information
+- processing plan

-A hallmark of the OHI is that it uses freely-available existing information (data and indicators) to create the models that capture the philosophies of individual goals.
-The quality of the inputs are important because calculated Index scores area only as good ad the inputs on which they are based.
+A hallmark of the OHI is that **it uses freely-available existing information (data and indicators) to create the models that capture the philosophies of individual goals.** The quality of the inputs are important because calculated Index scores area only as good ad the inputs on which they are based.
 Assembling the appropriate input information, which means both discovering and gathering data and indicators, is an important part of any OHI assessment.

 Once your team has tailored the OHI framework appropriately for your study area and identified the information that ideally would be included, the data discovery and gathering process can begin.
 There are many decisions to make when deciding which data are available and appropriate to include in your assessment.
 Finding appropriate data requires problem-solving abilities and creativity, particularly when ideal data are unavailable.
 You will need input information to calculate status models as well as pressures and resilience.

-## Thinking creatively
+### Thinking creatively

 Humans interact with and depend upon the oceans in complex ways, some of which are easy to measure and others of which are harder to define.
 More familiar measurements include providing seafood, or disposing of waste.
 A less familiar measurement is how marine-related jobs affect coastal communities, or how different people receive or perceive benefits simply from living near the ocean.
 Thinking creatively and exploring the information available can make your assessment more representative of reality.

 Data used in OHI assessments spans a wide array of disciplines beyond oceanography and marine ecology.
 It is important to think creatively and beyond the interests of a specific institution or one particular field of study.
 Therefore, it is necessary to look beyond the most known or obvious data sources to find data relevant for the goals in the study area.
 Discussions with colleagues, literature searches, emails to experts, and search engines are good ways to understand what kinds of data are collected and to hunt for appropriate data.
 Investigate what kinds of information are available from government and public records, scientific literature, academic studies, surveys and reports, etc.

-## Data sources
+### Data sources

 Existing data and indicators can be gathered from many sources across environmental, social, and economic disciplines.
 This includes government reports and project websites, peer-reviewed literature, masters and PhD theses, university websites, and information from non-profit organizations, among others.